Six Flags (1961–2024): Rebranding of Premier Parks under Six Flags name

-In 2001, Six Flags acquired the former SeaWorld Ohio from Anheuser-Busch, merged it with the adjacent Six Flags Ohio and re-branded the combined park as Six Flags Worlds of Adventure.
-The park was positioned to compete against northern Ohio's Cedar Point.
-In May 2001, Six Flags negotiated with the city of Montreal to operate La Ronde in Montreal, Quebec, Canada.
+On January 10, 2001, Six Flags announced that they had reached an agreement with Anheuser-Busch to purchase SeaWorld Ohio for $110 million.
+The deal would allow Six Flags to merge the former park with Six Flags Ohio alongside its campground properties and nearby hotels to form a massive entertainment complex.
+After the purchase was completed, the entire complex was rebranded under the name of Six Flags Worlds of Adventure, and was positioned to compete against northern Ohio's Cedar Point.
+On January 15, Six Flags European Parks announced that they would rebrand Walibi Wavre as Six Flags Belgium for the 2001 season with the addition of the Warner Bros. properties.
+The rebranding would not apply to water park Aqualibi, which would keep its name.
+In May 2001, Six Flags expanded to the Canadian market by negotiating a deal with the city of Montreal to operate La Ronde in Montreal, Quebec, Canada.
 Six Flags acquired the assets of the park and has a long-term contract to lease the land from the city.
-Walibi Wavre was rebranded as Six Flags Belgium.